 Overview

-Tim leverages his background in organic chemistry to assist clients in the drafting and prosecution of patent applications.
+Tim applies his background in organic chemistry to assist clients in the drafting and prosecution of patent applications.

 Education